Easy Gochujang Sauce (Bibimbap Sauce)

 FAQ:

-Gochujang Sauce is similar to Sriracha — but not exactly the same.
+Gochujang Sauce is similar to Sriracha because they are both hot sauces.
+But they are not the same.
 Gochujang Sauce contains a deeper umami flavor because Gochujang is a fermented food product.

 More recipes with Gochujang: